Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 Some additional details regarding the data mover kernels include:

 **DATAMOVER**
-* The data width is 128 bits.
+* The data width is 128-bit.
 * The frequency is 300 MHz.

 </details>